GLOBAL MARKETS-Global shares pause on inflation view as oil rises on Ukraine | Business

 Hawkish moves from the world's top central banks in response to inflation have weighed on equity markets since the start of 2022, with the MSCI World Index down around 10%.
 Data on Wednesday showed no let-up for Britain after inflation hit a 30-year high of 7%, although this came a day after a lower-than-expected U.S. print had given some traders cause to hope policy would be tightened more slowly.

-In the eurozone, meanwhile, a key gauge of long-term inflation rose above 2.4% on Wednesday, above the European Central Bank's 2% target ahead of its next meeting on Thursday.
-In response, bond yields in the bloc rose, with Germany's 10-year yield up 6 basis points.
+In the euro zone, meanwhile, a key gauge of long-term inflation briefly breached 2.4% on Wednesday, above the European Central Bank's 2% target ahead of its next meeting on Thursday.
+In response, bond yields in the bloc climbed, with Germany's 10-year yield at 0.810%.

 In currency markets, the euro was last flat against the dollar, but just above a five-week low.
 The dollar index was up 0.1% against a basket of currencies.
 The New Zealand dollar was down 1.1% after the Reserve Bank of New Zealand raised interest rates by 50 basis points -- its most aggressive hike in over two decades -- but tempered its rate outlook.